-Your terms and conditions must include information about your arrangements for protecting the customer funds you hold in the event of insolvency, the level of that protection and the method by which it is achieved.
+Your terms and conditions must include information about your arrangements for protecting the customer funds you hold in the event of insolvency, the level of that protection and the method you use to achieve this.

-You must also make this information available at the point at which a customer deposits money, in a manner which requires customers to actively acknowledge they have read it.
-You must not allow customers to use their funds for gambling until they have provided this confirmation.
+This information must be made available at the point when a customer deposits money.
+Information must be available in a manner which requires customers to actively acknowledge that they have read it.
+Customers must not be allowed to use their funds for gambling until they have provided this confirmation.

-You must disclose to customers any changes to your arrangements for protecting customer funds before implementing those changes in your terms and conditions.
-You must also disclose the changes when a customer subsequently makes any deposits (and again require the customer to acknowledge them).
+You must inform customers of any changes to your arrangements for protecting customer funds before implementing those changes in your terms and conditions.
+You must also disclose the changes when a customer subsequently makes any deposits.
+Customers are required to acknowledge these changes.

 Reporting on your protection of customer funds

 If there are any changes in your protection of customer funds arrangements you must notify us.
-This is considered a key event and you can notify us via e-Services.
+This is considered an ‘other reportable event’ and you can notify us via eServices (opens in a new tab).